CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/ComputeRackUnit.md

 `func (o *ComputeRackUnit) UnsetComputePersonality()`

 UnsetComputePersonality ensures that no value is present for ComputePersonality, not even an explicit nil
+### GetComputeServerPowerParameters

+`func (o *ComputeRackUnit) GetComputeServerPowerParameters() ComputeServerPowerParametersRelationship`

+GetComputeServerPowerParameters returns the ComputeServerPowerParameters field if non-nil, zero value otherwise.

+### GetComputeServerPowerParametersOk

+`func (o *ComputeRackUnit) GetComputeServerPowerParametersOk() (*ComputeServerPowerParametersRelationship, bool)`

+GetComputeServerPowerParametersOk returns a tuple with the ComputeServerPowerParameters field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetComputeServerPowerParameters

+`func (o *ComputeRackUnit) SetComputeServerPowerParameters(v ComputeServerPowerParametersRelationship)`

+SetComputeServerPowerParameters sets ComputeServerPowerParameters field to given value.

+### HasComputeServerPowerParameters

+`func (o *ComputeRackUnit) HasComputeServerPowerParameters() bool`

+HasComputeServerPowerParameters returns a boolean if a field has been set.

+### SetComputeServerPowerParametersNil

+`func (o *ComputeRackUnit) SetComputeServerPowerParametersNil(b bool)`

+ SetComputeServerPowerParametersNil sets the value for ComputeServerPowerParameters to be an explicit nil

+### UnsetComputeServerPowerParameters
+`func (o *ComputeRackUnit) UnsetComputeServerPowerParameters()`

+UnsetComputeServerPowerParameters ensures that no value is present for ComputeServerPowerParameters, not even an explicit nil
 ### GetEquipmentEnclosureElements

 `func (o *ComputeRackUnit) GetEquipmentEnclosureElements() []EquipmentEnclosureElementRelationship`